Usually, when I write about a book here, it’s because I really loved it and want to share it.

 And it’s so FUN to see Don and Rosie’s relationship haltingly develop as both of them get to know the other person.

 There’s a sequel coming out later this month, and I’m fairly sure I’ll read it.

 So. . .anyone else read it?
-Care to tell me what to think about this book?
+Care to tell me what to think about The Rosie Project?
 Anyone else have mental angst over books long after they finished the last chapter?